bioconvert/bioconvert/doc/formats.rst

 :Status: included
 :Type: Sequence

 FASTQ files include sequences in :ref:`format_fasta` format and their qualities (:ref:`format_qual`).
 In general, *fastq* refers to Sanger style FASTQ files which encode PHRED qualities using an ASCII offset of 33.
 See also the incompatible "fastq-solexa" and "fastq-illumina" variants used in early Solexa/Illumina pipelines, Illumina pipeline 1.8 produces Sanger FASTQ.
-Be aware that there are different FASTQ formats for different sequencing technologiess
+Be aware that there are different FASTQ formats for different sequencing technologies.

 .. admonition:: Bioconvert conversions

     - :class:`~bioconvert.fastq2fasta.FastQ2FastA`
     - :class:`~bioconvert.fasta2fasta.FastA2FastQ`

-.. seealso:: :ref:`format_fasta` and ref:`format_qual`
+.. seealso:: :ref:`format_fasta` and :ref:`format_qual`

 .. _gfa_format: